LarsBehrenberg/portfolio/src/content/projects/atykosm.md

 linkToProject: https://atyk.larsbehrenberg.com
 linkToCode: 'https://github.com/LarsBehrenberg/atyk'
 ---

 To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.

+To understand the world Honen, the founder of the Pure Land Devotion Sect (Jodo-Shu), grew up in, you have to go back in history a few centuries before Honen was born.